njlane314/rarexsec-ntuples/README.md

-The training pool command records the event identifiers, weights, truth-channel labels, and CNN-friendly image tensors while retaining the same snapshot layout as the snapshot tool.
-It honours the same period syntax as the snapshot runner, so comma-separated lists (`run1,run2,run3`) or additional run tokens supplied as separate arguments are all valid.
+The training pool command records the event identifiers, weights, truth-channel labels, and CNN-friendly image tensors while retaining the same snapshot layout as the snapshot analysis tool.
+It honours the same period syntax as `snapshot-analysis`, so comma-separated lists (`run1,run2,run3`) or additional run tokens supplied as separate arguments are all valid.

 ## Snapshot layout